xmoezzz/KrkrExtract/README.md

 All source code files are licensed under [GNU General Public License v3 (GPLv3)](https://www.gnu.org/licenses/quick-guide-gplv3.en.html).

+## Note
+KrkrExtract has stopped developing.
+If you have any needs, pls develop by yourself.

 ## Any differences between krkr2 and krkrz?
 My answer is NO DIFFERECES.
 krkrz supports msvc while krkr2 can only built by bcb.